Clastify logo

 Combustion is a chemical reaction in which a substance burns in oxygen, releasing energy and producing oxides such as carbon dioxide.
 When biomass, peat, coal, oil or natural gas burn, the carbon stored in them is oxidized to carbon dioxide and released to the atmosphere.

-These carbon stores did not all form in the same way, or over the same timescale.
+The age and formation of these carbon stores are not the same.
 Biomass may have formed recently through photosynthesis.
 Peat mostly forms where dead plant material decomposes incompletely in waterlogged, acidic, low-oxygen conditions.
 Coal formed mainly from ancient plant material that was buried and altered over geological time.
 Oil and natural gas formed from buried organic matter subjected to heat and pressure and then trapped in rocks.

 Comparison of major carbon stores and how combustion transfers their carbon to atmospheric carbon dioxide.